UCREL/pymusas/docs/docs/usage/getting_started/using_pymusas.md

 ## Background information on the tagger

 The UCREL tagger is a rule based token level semantic tagger, it has been specifically developed for the [USAS tagset](https://ucrel.lancs.ac.uk/usas/), but has been created so that it can be used with any other semantic tagset.
-For more information on the UCREL tagger see the [USASRuleBasedTagger class documentation](/api/spacy_api/taggers/rule_based#usasrulebasedtagger) which includes the list of rules the tagger applies.
+For more information on the UCREL tagger see the [USASRuleBasedTagger class docstring in the API pages](/api/spacy_api/taggers/rule_based#usasrulebasedtagger) which includes the list of rules the tagger applies.
 The rest of this guide can be read without any of this background knowledge.

 ## Adding the tagger to an existing spaCy pipeline